 For serenity, a visit to the Botanical Gardens.
 It is located just 3 km outside the city is another pleasant afternoon idea.
 Entrance if free and the gardens are famous for the wrought iron glass houses.

-Oscar Wilde's House
+#14 Oscar Wilde's House

 Be sure to look in the park across the street to see the statue of the famous writer and poet, Oscar Wilde.
 He's relaxing while looking back at his home.
 It's quite serene.

 See where Oscar Wilde is Buried at our post - Famous Cimitiere Pere La Chaise

 #15 Go to a Pub

 Enjoy a pint of beer and have a chat with the locals.
 You'll feel that you have stepped back in time and it will leave you with a warm a fuzzy feeling all over.

 Ireland is also known for its whiskey.
 Why not try a whiskey tasting tour while you're in Dublin?

-Take a Lazy Bike Tour
+#16 Take a Lazy Bike Tour

 One of our favourite tours of Dublin was with Lazy Bike Tours.
 You can book a tour with them on an e-bike through Get Your Guide.
 For a tour on a regular bicycle, check out this one.